michael2012z/BitBible/markdown/KJV/files/Job.md

 12. They take the timbrel and harp, and rejoice at the sound of the organ.

-13. They spend their days in wealth, and in a moment go down to the grave.in wealth: or, in mirth
+13. They spend their days in wealth, and in a moment go down to the grave.

 14. Therefore they say unto God, Depart from us; for we desire not the knowledge of thy ways.